amrosaeed/Fluence-Service/Readme.md

 Once the service is built and the tests pass, we are ready to deploy the service to Fluence.

+Services are deployed to specific peers that will handle our requests.
 We can gather a list of test peers using the command:

 ```bash
 fldist env